-NLP's reinsurance programme covers individual and aggregate mortality and disability risks, including mortality catastrophe cover in Finland and Norway.
+NLP's reinsurance programme covers individual and aggregate mortality and disability risks, including catastrophe covers for mortality and disability in Finland, Norway and Denmark and catastrophe covers for critical illness in Norway.
 It includes individual risk retention limits and aggregate stop loss cover.
-Reinsured risks include mortality, disability and mortality catastrophe.
 The aim of the reinsurance programme is to minimise claims volatility, stabilise annual results and protect NLP from underwriting risk concentrations and catastrophes.
-New business with large individual risk exposures are underwritten with facultative reinsurance.
+New business with large individual risk exposures are underwritten with facultative reinsurance in Finland and Norway.

 The reinsurance programme is monitored monthly via the risk result by product line.
+The overall program is evaluated annually, including renewals for catastrophe reinsurance.
 The Actuarial Function is responsible for reviewing the reinsurance strategy and programme as a minimum once a year.